 Who Is the Best Facial Trauma Specialist in NYC?

-Patients often search for the best facial trauma surgeon.
+Patients often search for the best plastic surgeon in NYC.
 Dr. Gary Linkov is a board-certified facial plastic surgeon in New York City specializing in facial cosmetic and reconstructive surgery.
 Dr. Linkov, as a top-rated plastic surgeon in NYC, is a specialist with extensive experience treating all conditions of the face, including those that have been previously operated.

 He is the Chief of Otolaryngology and Facial Plastic Surgery for the Veterans Hospital in Brooklyn, NY, where he operates on complex deformities on our country’s veterans.
 Dr. Linkov’s private practice in Manhattan’s Upper East Side focuses on facial cosmetic and functional surgery, including most types of facial trauma.